ChipmunkWrangler/einmaleins/docs/wiki/BeforeDeploying.markdown

 * [O] Deploy
  * [X] Update MDVersion to handle previous version
  * [X] Update build and/or version numbers in Android & iOS build settings
-  * Changing the version number to something other than 0.1.x seems to cause an Invalid Signature complaint when uploaded
-   * It complains that it is not a distribution certificate, which is true -- it is a developer certificate
-   * Maybe 0.2 needs to be marked as "Test Flight" instead of "Release" somehow?
  * [X] use xARM to test the devices with the highest resolution, smallest & largest height & width, and extreme aspect ratios 16:9 and 4:3
  * [X] Ensure that screenshots / video are up to date
   * [X] Add grid button screenshots for small devices